Hunter Biden Seeks to Push Back Gun Sentencing

 Hunter Biden was convicted June 11 of all three felony charges related to the purchase of a revolver in 2018.
 Prosecutors said he lied on a mandatory gun-purchase form by saying he was not illegally using or addicted to drugs.

-Hunter Biden’s attorneys asked a judge to vacate the gun conviction on Sept.
-3, two days before he pled guilty on tax evasion charges, but were denied.
+Hunter Biden's attorneys asked a judge to vacate the gun conviction on Sept.
+3, two days before he pleaded guilty on tax evasion charges, but were denied.

 Mark Swanson ✉